Greek/robert/README.md

 # bot

-A epository holding all the code responsible for the Robert bot, API and dash.
+A repository holding all the code responsible for the Robert bot, API and dash.

 # database setup